 Plastic and Reconstructive Eyelid Surgery

-As we age, the shape of our eyelids changes, impacting vision, comfort and appearance.
-Common eyelid changes include excess eyelid skin, droopy eyelids or eyelids that turn in our outward.
-These conditions can cause discomfort, impact vision and affect appearance.
+As we age, the shape of our eyelids changes, impacting vision, comfort, and appearance.
+Common eyelid changes include excess eyelid skin, droopy eyelids, or eyelids that turn inward or outward.
+These conditions can cause discomfort, impact vision, and affect appearance.
 Fortunately, there are common treatments that can improve health and appearance.

 Blepharoplasty - Upper Lids

-Ptosis is a condition in which the eyelid muscle stretches or weakens causing the position of the upper eyelid to be lower than normal.
+A common condition in which the eyelid muscle stretches, Ptosis causes the position of the upper eyelid to be lower than normal.
 Surgery to tighten this muscle can improve vision and appearance.
-If vision is significantly affected by ptosis, the surgery may be covered by insurance.
+If vision is significantly affected by Ptosis, the surgery may be covered by insurance.

 “Bags” Under the Eyes

 Entropion is an inward turning of the eyelid and occurs due to age and weakening eyelid muscles.
-Entropion can also be a result of other surgeries or trauma.
-When the eyelid turns inward the lid and lashes rub against the eye causing redness, irritation, tearing, and scarring.
-This can be corrected with surgery to turn the eyelid outward to its normal position.
+This can also be a result of other surgeries or trauma.
+When the eyelid turns inward toward the lid and lashes rub against the eye, the result is redness, irritation, tearing, and scarring.
+Correction with surgery is possible.

 Age may cause a stretching of the lower eyelid causing the lid to droop and/or turn outward called an Ectropion.
-Ectropion can cause irritation, excessive dryness, redness and sensitivity.
+This can cause irritation, excessive dryness, redness, and sensitivity.
 Surgery usually restores the normal position of the eyelid to improve these symptoms and is covered by insurance.